Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: DRoSC Inference: Perturbation-based Methods

-where the perturbed uncertainty class $\Omegahatm(\lambda)$, defined in the following \eqref{eq: m-th omega}, is constructed with $\gammahatm$ and $\Sigmahatm$.
-We show that there exists $m^*$ such that the perturbed optimization problem in \eqref{eq: m-th betahat} with $m=m^*$ nearly recovers the population optimization problem in \eqref{eq: beta star with Omega} and hence $(\muhatmstar)\tr\betahatmstar$ is nearly the same as $\mu\tr\beta^*$; see the theorem in the Supplementary Material.
-The remaining uncertainty lies primarily in estimating $\mu_Y$, which can be addressed using standard inference methods, such as those based on asymptotic normality.
+where the perturbed uncertainty class $\Omegahatm(\lambda)$, defined in the following \eqref{eq: m-th omega}, is constructed using $\gammahatm$ and $\Sigmahatm$.
+We show that there exists $m^*$ such that \eqref{eq: m-th betahat} with $m=m^*$ nearly recovers \eqref{eq: beta star with Omega} and hence $(\muhatmstar)\tr\betahatmstar$ is nearly the same as $\mu\tr\beta^*$; see Theorem~\ref{thm: negligible} in the Appendix.
+With such a nice $(\muhatmstar)\tr\betahatmstar$, the remaining uncertainty lies primarily in estimating $\mu_Y$, which can be addressed using standard inference methods, such as asymptotic normality.
+Figure~\ref{fig: workflow} presents a workflow of the perturbation-based inference procedure.